ColmanC19/Portfolio/readme.md

 I made this html page utilizing css and bootstrap.
 I incorporated divs, spans, anchors, p, h, ul, ol, li, em, strong and img

-As long as you can git clone this to a local repository then you'll be able to contribute [View my page](https://colmanc19.github.io/Portfolio/)
+As long as you can git clone this to a local repository then you'll be able to contribute.

+[View my page](https://colmanc19.github.io/Portfolio/)

 If you wish to discuss any issues, problems or have advice please contact my at: curriecolman@gmail.com